All About Northend.org

 While I didn’t open the restaurant, I was able to do most of the work needed to allow the Hyde Park Pub to open in 1981.
 Work llike rezoning, creating a local improvement district (LID) and so on lead to the redevelopment of the area in the early 80’s.
 By mobilizing Hyde Park merchants and forming the Hyde Park Merchants Association, we also paved the way for the continuation of the Hyde Park Street Fair which began in 1979 through the efforts of neighbors, Hyde Park businesses and others who loved Hyde Park and our North End lifestyle.

-North End Creative – marketing, social media, design for print & web
+North End Creative – marketing, social media & design

-And, while you’re here, enjoy this fun video we helped make happen and produce with Idaho River Sports and the video expertise of Marshall Nichols.
+And, while you’re here, enjoy this fun video we helped make happen and produce with Idaho River Sports.
 For more information, please feel free to contact me by calling 208-462-0266 or email me at firstname.lastname@example.org.
 Thanks!